Updated May 6, 2023

 Key Differences Between ECB and CBC

-- In ECB, each block of ciphertext that is encrypted is independent of other cipher blocks, whereas in CBC each block of ciphertext is dependent on corresponding current input plain text as well as a previous plain text block
+- In ECB, each block of ciphertext that is encrypted is independent of other cipher blocks, whereas in CBC each block of ciphertext is dependent on the corresponding current input plain text as well as a previous plain text block,

 - ECB neither uses IV factor nor performed the XOR operations, whereas CBC uses both IV factor and XOR Operation.